 Each sovereign is 22.05 mm in diameter and 1.52 mm thick, weighs 7.9881 grams (ideally), and has a purity of 0.917 percent (22 carats), yielding a net pure gold content of 7.3224 grams (0.2354 troy ounces).

 The objective of this collection was to obtain a sovereign from each circulation year of issue from the London mint in extremely fine or better condition.
 An example of every year has been acquired, so the objective is met; however, there are varieties in some years that are not represented.
-All are in Extremely Fine or better condition; most are Almost Uncirculated and nineteen are in Mint State.
+All are in Extremely Fine or better condition; most are Almost Uncirculated and twenty are in Mint State.
 The 1859 “Ansell” Sovereign is the finest known to exist.
 The collection is not stored at the owner’s residence.

 The coin images were created from photos by the author, with exceptions as noted.
 Reference numbers are from Spink.
 Estimates of rarity are from Marsh.
 Estimates of condition are from NGC, PCGS, or the author as noted.

 Two factors make this an interesting collection to pursue: the beautiful design of the sovereigns themselves, which have been in existence for over 500 years; and the ruler, realm and period in which they were minted – Great Britain during the Second Industrial Revolution

 - First created in 1489 during the reign of Henry VII to bring a pound, previously only a unit of accounting, into physical existence